-The following criteria will be used by institutions and conferences using Instant Replay during the regular season:
+The following criteria will be used by institutions and conferences using video review during the regular season:

 - a.
 A ruling on the field will only be changed if there is indisputable video evidence to reverse the call.
 Absent that evidence, the original ruling on the field will stand. - b.
-Any use of instant replay must occur before the next pitch or play.
-If the replay is called for after a game ending play, if must be called before all umpires leave the field of play. - c.
-The crew chief will make the determination to use instant replay.
-There is no "coaches challenge."
+Any use of video review must occur before the next pitch or play.
+The Head Coach should notify an umpire immediately (within approximately 10 seconds) at the end of a play if he intends to use one of his two challenges on the previous play.
+This is critical, especially if the play ends an inning or ends the game.
+If the review is called for after a game ending play, it must be called before all umpires leave the field of play. - c.
+The crew chief will make the determination if a play is eligible for video review.
 Under the provisions of Getting the Call Right, coaches have the ability to request a conference among the umpires. - d.
 The video review area must be on the field level so that umpires must not walk through spectators to view the coverage.
 At least one umpire must remain on the field. - e.
-During the video review the defensive team shall maintain their position on the field and may warm-up if desired.
-Offensive base runners and the on-deck hitter shall maintain their position.
+During the video review the defensive team shall maintain their positions on the field and may warm-up if desired.
+Offensive base runners and the on-deck hitter shall maintain their positions.
 Other personnel shall remain in the dugout.
 Any defensive or offensive conferences will be charged as during any other part of the game. - f.
 All equipment should be tested by appropriate personnel before each game. - g.
 The final decision may not be argued by either coach. - h.
 If the reversing of a call results in the need for decisions on the placement of base runners, the crew chief shall use his best judgment to determine their locations as if the call had been made correctly (with exception to placement prescribed by rule on catch/no catch reversals). - If a call has been changed, the crew chief, upon returning to the field, will notify both head coaches and the official scorer of the ruling.